Your Lie in April: Manga

+In North America, the series was licensed by Kodansha USA, publishing the first volume on April 21, 2015.

 Yui Tokiumi wrote a light-novel spinoff titled Your Lie in April: A Six Person Etude, which was released in Japan on November 17, 2014.
 Vertical published it in English.
 The light novel retold the events of the main series from Kōsei's friends' and rivals' perspectives.

-Volume list
+Volumes

 Anime

 The anime television series of Your Lie in April that A-1 Pictures produced was aired from October 10, 2014, to March 20, 2015, on Fuji TV's Noitamina block.
 The first opening theme song is "Hikaru Nara" (光るなら) by Goose House and the first ending theme is "Kirameki" (キラメキ) by Wacci, both played on episodes 1 through 11.
 The second opening song is "Nanairo Symphony" (七色シンフォニー, Nanairo Shinfonī) by Coalamode and the second ending theme is "Orange" (オレンジ, Orenji) by 7!!, both played on episodes 12 through 22.
 Kyōhei Ishiguro directed the series, Takao Yoshioka wrote the scripts, Yukiko Aikei designed the characters, and Masaru Yokoyama composed the soundtrack.
 An original video animation (OVA), titled Moments, was bundled with the limited-edition release of the manga's eleventh volume.
 Most of the staff and cast from the television series reprised their roles in the OVA, which retells Takeshi's and Emi's childhoods and their rivalry with Kōsei.